 I went home that day and cried.
 I did the thing any teenager would do, to try and not eat.
 It didn't work, as I couldn't go more than two hours without food.

-I went to shop for a graduation dress expecting a size 16.
+I went shopping for a graduation dress expecting a size 16.
 I ended up having to buy a size 22 dress.
-A 14 year old, 223lbs, in a size 22 dress.
-It was sad and scary, as I was worried for my life everyday, wondering what would happen if I died of a heart attack.
-Wondering what would happen if were to be diagnosed with diabetes.
+A 14-year-old, 223lbs, in a size 22 dress.
+It was sad and scary, as I was worried for my life every day, wondering what would happen if I died of a heart attack.
+Wondering what would happen if I were to be diagnosed with diabetes.

 16 years old and scared of death already.
 I felt so trapped in my body, as if I was slowly dying inside.
 I was just so happy on the outside; you would never of been able to tell.
 I always wished that someday I would wake up and just take off the suit I was wearing, wondering how people would react.
 It was such a fantasy.